Nitro (German TV channel): Conception

-The slogan of Nitro is „Fernsehen für Helden“ (television for heroes).
-It describes itself as a "premium entertainment channel" ("Premium-Unterhaltungssender") for a widespread audience.
-It is mainly targeted at males aged between 20 and 59.
+NITRO's slogan is „Fernsehen für Helden“ (television for heroes).
+It describes itself as a "premium entertainment channel" ("Premium-Unterhaltungssender") for a broad audience.
+It mainly targets males aged between 20 and 59.

-The program contains many old German and American series and films, but also first runs of some American series such as Modern Family, Nurse Jackie or Chase.
+The channel contains many of old German and American series and films, but also first runs of some American series such as Modern Family, Nurse Jackie or Chase.

 On 2 April 2012, the video on demand site RTL Nitro Now launched, where several shows can be viewed seven days after airing.

 Nitro HD

 Nitro HD, a high-definition simulcast of Nitro, was launched on 28 August 2012 on cable provider Kabel Deutschland, and became available via NetCologne on 1 September 2012.
-Broadcast of RTL Nitro HD via Satellite started on 8 April 2014, available with a HD+ subscription.
+Broadcast of RTL Nitro HD via Satellite started on 8 April 2014, available with an HD+ subscription.